 This is called the core-satellite approach.
 It's a two-pronged investment strategy that combines a well-diversified 'core' portfolio with market-driven 'satellite' investments that are shorter term.
 This protects your investments during market downturns, while giving you room to pursue special investment situations and take advantage of market trends.

 What do you want from your investments?
-To learn about more portfolio diversification strategies, or to discover which portfolio works best for you and how it may perform under different market conditions, ask HSBC about Wealth Portfolio Plus today.
+To learn about more portfolio diversification strategies, or to discover which portfolio works best for you and how it may perform under different market conditions, ask HSBC about Wealth Portfolio Intelligence Service today.

 Ready to get started?